filipecabaco/my_blog/posts/2022-07-16_making_my_blog.md

 In this post I'm going to do a quick dive on my approach to build this blog and detail some of the things I found out along the way.

+Do not forget that all of the code from this post and others is in this [repository](https://github.com/filipecabaco/my_blog)

 ### Starting the project

 As every person thinking about building their blog, we need to always rewrite and reinvent the whell 😅.
 So, to comply with that tradition, I've opted to use my framework of choice for the last couple of years: [Phoenix](https://www.phoenixframework.org/).